eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/tutorial_how_to_create_a_vehicle_model.md

 1. Create new Git repository called `my_vehicle_model`
 2. Copy the content under `my_vehicle_model` to the repository.
-3. Release the vehicle model by creating a version tag, e.g. `v1.0.0`.
+3. Release the vehicle model by creating a version tag (e.g., `v1.0.0`).
 4. Install the Vehicle Model package to your Vehicle App:

    ```python